muak/AiForms.Dialogs/README.md

     * The adjustment relative value from the vertical layout position.
 * CornerRadius
     * The value of a dialog corner radius.
+* AutoRotateForIOS
+    * Whether the screen Auto rotate is enabled for iOS. (default: true)

 ### Common Virtual Methods